ldsec/medco-documentation/docs/_sources/system_admin/configuration/keycloak.rst.txt

 You need to restart the Keycloak docker container to enable the changes.

-Manually add an authorized user
-'''''''''''''''''''''''''''''''
+Import MedCo Default Settings
+'''''''''''''''''''''''''''''

+Import the provided realm configuration into Keycloak.
+This will create the MedCo client with the appropriate roles.

-- Go to the configuration panel *Users*, click on *Add user*.
+- Go to the *Import* menu
-- Fill the *Username* field, toggle to ``ON`` the *Email Verified* button and click *Save*.
-- In the next window, click on *Credentials*, enter twice the user's password, toggle to ``OFF`` the *Temporary* button if desired and click *Reset Password*.
+- Click on *Select file* and select the file ``keycloak-medco-realm.json`` that you will find in ``~/medco-deployment/resources/configuration``.

-Add the default OpenID Connect client configuration for MedCo
+Configure the MedCo OpenID Connect client
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-- Go to the configuration panel *Clients* and create a new client.
-- There specify in *Client ID* the value ``medco`` (or another value if previously configured) and save.
+'''''''''''''''''''''''''''''''''''''''''

-- In the next window (the *Settings* tab), fill *Valid Redirect URIs* according to the following table.
+In the *Settings* tab, fill *Valid Redirect URIs* according to the following table:

 =================== =============================================
 Deployment Profile  Valid Redirect URIs